 Despite his offer to "bear entire responsibility for the war in general," Tojo appears to have gone to the gallows as delusional as contemporary Japan can appear to be about its role and actions in the Second World War.
 Consider these extracts from the journal Tojo kept while in custody awaiting trial:

 "Throughout that period (the Sino-Japanese War), Japan had made honest efforts to keep the destruction of war from spreading and, based on the belief that all nations of the world should find their places, had followed a policy designed to restore an expeditious peace between Japan and China.
 Japan was ensuring the stability of East Asia while contributing to world peace.
 Nevertheless, China was unfortunately unable to understand Japan's real position, and it is greatly to be regretted that the Sino-Japanese War became one of long duration."

 And this, "According to the address by the chief of counsel (for the International Military Tribunal), Japan declared war on civilisation, but the responsibility for declaring war lies rather ... with the Anglo-American side, which forced Japan into war.
 Japan fought in order to ensure its own survival and also to establish the proper survival of the people of East Asia.
 In other words, it sought true civilisation for mankind.
 This truth is not to be judged hastily as the sorrowful lamentations of a vanquished country, for it is the truth of mankind."

 Both these statements are plainly and simply false.
-It is a mark of Tojo's blindness that he could ever even think them, let alone set them down.
+It is a mark of Tojo's delusion that he could ever think them, let alone set them down.